grame-cncm/guidolib/doc/mkdoc/GMN/docs/refs/tags.md

 ## Tags types
 We make the distinction between:

-- range tags: tags applied to a series of notes (e.g. \slur(a b c)).
+- *range tags*: tags applied to a series of notes (e.g. \slur(a b c)).
 They have a time position and we can consider that their duration is the duration of the enclosed events.
-- position tags: tags that have a time position but no explicit time extent (e.g. \meter<"4/4">).
+- *position tags*: tags that have a time position but no explicit time extent (e.g. \meter<"4/4">).
 These tags can be seen as lasting until otherwise indicated or until the end of the current voice.

 The type of a tag (range or position) is indicated in the 'Type' column of the tag description with the letter 'R' for range tags and 'P' for position tags.
-Note that some tags support both forms; their type will be 'RP'.
+Note that some tags support both forms; the corresponding type is 'RP'.

 ## Range tags forms
 Almost all the range tags support an alternate *begin_end* form.
 Let's consider a tag name \xxx, when this form is supported you can write either: